hamnaarif/Reveltek-Careers/Careers/DROID Ops Tools at RevelTek.md

 #### Office 365:
 Office 365 is a suite of web-based applications that includes tools like Word, Excel, PowerPoint, and OneNote.
 ## Optimize
+#### VS Code:
+We optimize Extensions, Debugging and Integrated Terminal of VS codes for our work progress.
+#### Python:
+We optimize the Libraries, Virtual environments and Package managers of the Python in our work.
 ##### GitHub:
 We use branches, Issue tracking, Code review, Continuous integration to bring in Optimization in the DROID Ops development.
 #### Office 365: